Going My Way: Plot

-The noise of the practicing choir annoys Fitzgibbon, who goes to the bishop and asks for O'Malley to be transferred away.
-In the course of the conversation, Fitzgibbon infers the bishop's intention to put O'Malley in charge of the parish.
+The noise of the practicing choir annoys Fitzgibbon, who goes to the bishop and asks for O'Malley to be transferred to another parish.
+In the course of their conversation, Fitzgibbon realizes the bishop sent O'Malley to take charge of the parish.
 To avoid an uncomfortable situation, Fitzgibbon asks the bishop to put O'Malley in charge, and then, resigned to his fate, he informs O'Malley of his new role.
-A distressed Fitzgibbon runs away in a rainstorm, returning late that night.
-O'Malley puts the older priest to bed, and the two begin to bond.
-They discuss Fitzgibbon's long-put-off desire to go to Ireland and see his mother, now over 90 years old.
+Distressed, Fitzgibbon goes walking in a rainstorm for several hours and returns late that night.
+O'Malley puts the older priest to bed, and the two finally begin to bond.
+They discuss Fitzgibbon's long unfulfilled desire to go to Ireland to visit his mother, now over 90 years old.
 O'Malley puts Fitzgibbon to sleep with an Irish lullaby, "Too Ra Loo Ra Loo Ral".

-O'Malley runs into Jenny Tuffel (Risë Stevens), an old girlfriend whom he left to join the priesthood.
-Jenny now has a successful career with the Metropolitan Opera, performing under the stage name Genevieve Linden.
-As she prepares to go onstage as the lead in a performance of Carmen, the two discuss their past, and she learns that her world travels with a previous opera company caused her to miss his letter explaining he had entered the priesthood.
+O'Malley runs into Jenny Tuffel, an old girlfriend whom he left to join the priesthood.
+Jenny now has a successful career singing with the Metropolitan Opera, under the stage name Genevieve Linden.
+As she prepares to go onstage in a performance of Carmen, the two discuss their past, and she learns that her world travels with a previous opera company caused her to miss O'Malley's letter explaining he had entered the priesthood.

-O'Malley next pays a visit to Carol, now suspected of living in sin with Ted Haines Jr. (James Brown), the son of the church's mortgage holder.
+O'Malley next pays a visit to Carol, now suspected of living in sin with Ted Haines Jr., the son of the church's mortgage holder.
 O'Malley describes to the young couple his calling in life, to follow the joyous side of religion and lead others to do the same, sung as his composition "Going My Way".
-When the junior Haines is later confronted by his father, the father discovers that he and Carol have married, and he has joined the Air Force.
+When the junior Haines is later confronted by his father, the father discovers that he and Carol have married, and he has joined the Army Air Corps.